 (Got a question?
 Need help specifically with Collections?
 Reach-out to TrihouseConsulting@gmail.com)

 Unless you’re in a cave or on an island without an Internet connection you know borrowers are getting beaten up; particularly our consumer loan customers!
 They’re sweating their job if they’re lucky enough to have one.
 Their credit card company is lowering their credit card limit, increasing their interest rate and charging them for every fee known to man.
-Their cable provider, their utility company, their bank, their gasoline station, their food market… all these companies are monitoring our customer closely to minimize their potential losses.
-Their house is worth less, their 401K is worthless and on and on.
+Their cable provider, their utility company, their bank, their gasoline station, their food market… all these companies are monitoring our customers closely to minimize their potential losses.
+Their house is worthless, their 401K is worthless and on and on.
 Everyone is banging on our borrower daily for money!